JPLRepo/ResearchBodies/Distribution/GameData/REPOSoftTech/ResearchBodies/README.txt

   (so you reset the ResearchBodies data)

 ==============================================
-ResearchBodies v1.7.2, released on June 1st, 2016
+ResearchBodies v1.8.1, released on July 30th, 2016
 ==============================================
 	      INSTALLATION
 ==============================================